MicrosoftDocs/VBA-Docs/api/Office.CustomXMLParts.PartBeforeDelete.md

 ## Example

-The following example confirms that the user wants to delete the customXML part and then deletes the part if the user clicks  **Yes** in the dialog box.
+The following example confirms that the user wants to delete the custom XML part, and then deletes the part if the user chooses **Yes** in the dialog box.

 ```vb